kickcoock-cpu/spbu_tes/backend/README.md

 - **40 Adjustments** requests
 - **100 Audit Logs** for tracking activities

-All users are created with the password: `password123`
+All users are created with the standardized password: `Pertamina1*`

 ## Environment Variables